MARTIMM/gnome-gtk3/docs/content-docs/design/actions.md

 ## Intro

-The purpose of this document is to try to find a design trick to circumvent the most of Variant and VariantType functions used by the Action modules and, if not possible, to make the whole chebang a bit more clear.
+The purpose of this document is to get an overview of the Action module interactions.
 Action modules make use of a Variant object to be able to sent all sorts of data to a signal handler.
 A Variant object can hold simple types to complex types such as arrays, tuples, hashes, etc.

 A signal is sent after a call to `.activate()` or `.change-state()`.
 The activation takes also place, at a button click on e.g. RadioButton or a menu entry click, in short, all widgets inheriting the Actionable interface.